Maria Pym

 Maria Trovaya Pym is a supervillain appearing in American comic books published by Marvel Comics, depicted as the first wife of Hank Pym and the mother of Nadia van Dyne.
+She was later captured and murdered by Communist agents.

-After being initially held captive by the Red Room and killed, she is resurrected by A.I.M. and mutated into a being nearly identical in appearance to M.O.D.O.K. called S.O.D.A.M. (and later M.O.D.A.M.).
+Scientist Marcella Antonov is a scientist who was captured and mutated into a being nearly identical in appearance to MODOK called S.O.D.A.M. (and later M.O.D.A.M.).
+Initially mistaken for Maria Pym, Antonov was not identified by name until years after her introduction.

 Publication history

-Maria Trovaya Pym debuted in Tales to Astonish #44 (plotted by Stan Lee, scripted by H. E. Huntley, and drawn by Jack Kirby, June 1963) as the deceased wife of Henry "Hank" Pym whom his future partner and second wife Janet "The Wasp" van Dyne resembles.
-She first appeared in The West Coast Avengers vol. 2 #36 as an agent of A.I.M., created by Steve Englehart and Al Milgrom, in Solo Avengers #16 as SODAM, created by Tom DeFalco with Milgrom, and Quasar #9 as MODAM, created by Mark Gruenwald and Mike Manle.
+Maria Trovaya Pym debuted in Tales to Astonish #44 (plotted by Stan Lee, scripted by H. E. Huntley, and drawn by Jack Kirby, June 1963) as the deceased wife of Hank Pym whom his future partner and second wife Janet van Dyne resembles.
 A younger Maria Trovaya appears in flashbacks throughout The Unstoppable Wasp, starring the character's daughter Nadia and created by Mark Waid and Alan Davis, in a recurring capacity.

+Marcella Antonov first appeared in The West Coast Avengers (vol. 2) #36 (1988) as an agent of A.I.M., created by Steve Englehart and Al Milgrom, in Solo Avengers #16 as SODAM, created by Tom DeFalco with Milgrom, and Quasar #9 as MODAM, created by Mark Gruenwald and Mike Manle.
+She was not identified by name until the series Marvel's Voices (2023), decades after her initial appearance.

 Fictional character biography

-Maria Trovaya is the daughter of Janos Trovaya, a Hungarian geneticist and former political prisoner.
-Upon meeting Hank Pym, Maria fell in love with him and the pair married, returning to Maria's native Hungary for their honeymoon, during which she inspires his interest in ants.
+Maria Trovaya is the daughter of Janos Trovaya, a Hungarian geneticist and entomologist.
+Both were political prisoners before escaping to the United States, where her father started working for the United States government.
+Upon meeting Hank Pym, Maria fell in love with him and the pair married, returning to Maria's native Hungary for their honeymoon, describing Hank's laziness as signs of him being "not an industrious ant" and instilling him the interest in ants that ultimately leads him to become Ant-Man.

 Kidnapping, pregnancy, and death

-While in Hungary, Maria is kidnapped by communist agents and presumed dead while her father dies in a laboratory explosion.
-Swearing revenge, Hank goes on a rampage throughout Hungary and is eventually imprisoned for assault.
-Unbeknownst to Hank, Maria survived, was imprisoned in the Red Room, and eventually had a daughter, Nadia van Dyne.
+While in Hungary, Maria is kidnapped by communist agents.
+After reporting Maria's kidnapping to the American embassy in Hungary, Hank is informed that she has been found dead.
+That same day, Hank learns Maria's father has died in a laboratory explosion.
+Swearing revenge against anyone involved in Maria's murder, Hank goes on a rampage throughout Hungary and is imprisoned for assault, having been unable to find Maria's murderers.

+Unbeknownst to Hank, Maria had been pregnant with his child prior to her death.
+She gave birth to a daughter, Nadia.
 Nadia was raised to become a potential Black Widow and later became the second Wasp.